haxala1r/nettapus/CONTRIBUTING.md

 	The semaphore and the queue structures are a good example of what to typedef.
-	They are not supposed to be modified/read in any way outside of their respective functions (they are "opaque").
+	They are not supposed to be modified/read in any way outside of their respective functions (they are "opaque")(there are exceptions, of course).

 	- When defining a variable with a certain struct, don't use the same name